Pittsburgh Steelers’ Antonio Brown Caught Going Over 100 MPH In A 45 MPH Zone

 Antonio Brown and the rest of the Steelers have a game tonight against the Carolina Panthers starting at 8:20 p.m. from Heinz Field in Pittsburgh.
 Brown’s legal issues did not keep him from taking the field for tonight’s game.

 With that said, it will be interesting to see if the situation negatively impacts Brown’s play.
-In the last three games he’s caught four touchdowns and netted 221 yards on 16 catches and the team will need him to continue putting up big numbers to defeat the 6-2 Panthers.
+In the last three games he’s caught four touchdowns and netted 221 yards on 16 catches, and the team will need him to continue putting up big numbers to defeat the 6-2 Panthers.